 On the first full day of war, the Dow gains 200 points.

-With over 200 years from risk management to banking, U.S. government orders are never to wait; they are first In line to capital seizure and citizen want–
+With over 200 years from risk management to banking, U.S. government orders are never to wait; they are first In line.
+Is this correct?

 Would you like me to place this order?